-- they must be an SSE enterprise (social economy or commercial law status) adhering to the following principles: a purpose other than profit sharing, participatory governance, majority of profits reinvested, mandatory non-distributable reserves and, in the event of liquidation, allocation of surplus assets to the SSE; finally, prohibition from amortising or reducing the capital unless this ensures continuity of activity (for commercial law enterprises); - they must be of social utility: this means supporting people in vulnerable situations, helping to combat exclusion and contributing to citizen sustainable development, the energy transition and international solidarity; - they must prove that the burden generated by their social utility objective has a significant impact on the company's financial results or their financial profitability; - they must adhere to a remuneration scale; - · they must be an unlisted company.
+- they must be an SSE enterprise (social economy or commercial law status) adhering to the following principles: a purpose other than profit sharing, participatory governance, majority of profits reinvested, mandatory non-distributable reserves and, in the event of liquidation, allocation of surplus assets to the SSE; finally, prohibition from amortising or reducing the capital unless this ensures continuity of activity (for commercial law enterprises); - they must have a clear social intent, this means to be involved: - in supporting people in socio-economic vulnerable situations; - in promoting social inclusion; - in protecting and developing social links or to maintain and strengthen cohesion on the field; - in educating for a better and more active citizenship; - in fighting social and cultural inequalities; - in promoting sustainable development, energy transition, cultural promotion or international solidarity if those activities have an impact on vulnerable people, promote territorial cohesion or citizenship education. - they must demonstrate that the cost generated by their specific social mission has a significant impact on the company's P&L; - they must adhere to a remuneration scale; - · they must be an unlisted company.